Orcomp/DemoWebsite/documentation/toolbartools/toolbartools.md

 ### Start and End Dates (Date Range)

-Set the start and end dates for the viewing window.
+Set the start and end dates for the view window.

 ### Show Plots